A PoW-less Bitcoin with Certified Byzantine Consensus: Certified Byzantine Consensus

 This variant introduces two main changes to the BFT protocol (Section~\ref{sec:pbft}).
 First, it blends the commitment protocol and the aggregate signature protocol into the (normal case) PBFT.
 Second, it extends PBFT with additional rounds to guarantee liveness in case Byzantine nodes play the role of signers.
 We assume that each replica of the consensus protocol is a participant in the signing process.

 Replicas collaborate to apply the threshold signature on the block agreed upon consensus.
 As per Figure~\ref{fig:pbft-frost-5rounds}, \pbfive{} introduces new rounds in PBFT, namely commitment-share and sign.
 The commitment-share and sign rounds are executed according to ROAST (RObust ASynchronous Threshold signatures), which wraps the FROST protocol as described in \cite{ruffing2022roast}.
-When a replica $ i $ receives the pre-prepare message from primary, it runs the {\em commitment protocol} to randomly determine the nonce/commitment share pairs $ \left((d_i,e_i), (D_{i}, E_{i})\right) $.
-Public commitments $ (D_{i}, E_{i}) $ are piggybacked to the prepare message and exchanged with other replicas leveraging the PBFT protocol.
+When a message is prepared by a replica $ i $, it runs the {\em commitment protocol} to randomly determine the nonce/commitment share pairs $ \left((d_i,e_i), (D_{i}, E_{i})\right) $.
+Public commitments $ (D_{i}, E_{i}) $ are piggybacked to the commit message and exchanged with other replicas leveraging the PBFT protocol.
 The primary holds a list of responsive signers, among which the set of candidate signers will be defined.
-Replicas that send the public commitments in their prepare message are considered as part of the initial set of responsive signers, and will be considered as candidate for the a signing session in the commitment-share phase.
+Replicas that send the public commitments in their commit message are considered as part of the initial set of responsive signers, and will be considered as candidate for the a signing session in the commitment-share phase.

 After replicas exchange the commit messages, a set of {\em commitment-share} phases of \pbfive{} takes place.
 The primary defines a set of signers $ S $ among active replicas; the selection policies for defining the set $ S $ follow the rules of ROAST. $ S $ has cardinality $\alpha$ with $\alpha = k$, including the primary itself, and we require $ k = F_B + 1$ (see Section~\ref{sec:pbft-quorum-size}); in such a configuration, at least a honest signer is included, thus preventing forgery of aggregate signatures over invalid blocks.
 Even though the primary might exclude nodes suspected to be potentially unresponsive, malicious nodes are unknown a priori, so they could still be included in $ S $.
 For this reason the primary can initiate multiple and concurrent commitment-share sessions, maintaining a set of responsive signers, i.e., signers that have responded to all previous signing requests.
 As soon as there are at least $k$ responsive signers in the set, the primary will initiate a new commitment-share session.
 When the primary determines $ S $, he creates and sends the list of signers' public commitment $ L = \langle (l, D_l, E_l) \rangle_{l \in S}$ to other replicas.
 Knowing $ L $ (and, consequently, $ S $), other replicas can determine all the information to compute the signature share on the block, namely $ \rho_l $, $ \lambda_l $, and $ c $, for $ l \in S$.